 $25.00 Application Fee + online registration fees (non-refundable)

-$450.00 per school year.
+$450.00 per school year (4 courses and 1 retreat for a total of 60 hours of formation).
 Cost of the program does not include textbooks.
 Tuition assistance is available upon request.